mnentwig/STDFoo/README.md

 ### Octave end:
 The quickest 'installation' is to simply copy 'STDFoo.m' into the same directory where 'myOutputDirectory' was created
 * `o=STDFoo('myOutputDirectory')` opens a handle into 'myOutputDirectory'.
-Hint: available functions below show with tab completion for 'o.' in the Octave GUI
+Hint: available functions below show with tab completion for `o.` in the Octave GUI
 * `o.DUTs.getDataByTestnum(testnum)` per DUT.
 Returns column vector with RESULT(testnum).
 Vector input returns one column per testnum.
 * `o.DUTs.getSite()` per DUT.
 Returns used test site.
 * `o.DUTs.getHardbin()` per DUT.
 Returns binning information.